getdirty75/asymetrics/src/articles/malongs-round-up-round-4.md

 Already featured on [my 2nd Round-Up](https://theasymetrics.com/blog/malong%E2%80%99s-round-up-2nd-round/), the Roman producer and Kampalan MC are back in full force with a proto-Dancehall Bass hitter.
 The flip side to this release is also a killer, pushing an old-school 2-step swing with maaaadd lyricism from the rising star of Uganda.

 The EP is out on November 6, 2020 – a [Bandcamp Friday](https://daily.bandcamp.com/features/update-on-bandcamp-fridays).
 If you’re not familiar with the platform, just know that once a month since the beginning of the Covid crisis, it waves its (already reasonable) percentage on sales, heavily promoting the event, allowing struggling artists to get a humble extra income in these troubled times.
-Lorenzo also told me that all sales would go directly to Kitala, who recently had major health issues.
+Lorenzo also told me that Kitala recently suffered health issues, and that all sales would go directly in his support.

 ![](/img/theasymetrics_swordman_kitala_pam.jpg "Swordman Kitala / © Pan African Music (PAM)")